V. Chromaticism

 Key Takeaways

-• Dominant chords may feature an augmented or diminished fifth, indicated in analysis by “+” beside the Roman numeral.
-Diminished fifths are indicated by a “o” beside the Roman numeral.
+• Dominant chords may feature an augmented or diminished fifth, indicated in analysis by “+” (for augmented) or “o” (for diminished) beside the Roman numeral.

-• Augmented dominant chords typically have the augmented fifth resolving up to the third of the chord.
-These most commonly are found resolving to major triads
+• Augmented dominant chords typically have the augmented fifth resolving up to the third of the following chord.
+These are most commonly found resolving to major triads.

 • Diminished fifths typically resolve down by semitone to the root of the following chord